regitald/pokedex/README.md

 ```

 ### Roles
-There are two types of roles: guest and user
+There are two types of roles: guest and user <br />
--guest can only view data
+-guest can only view data <br />
--users can create, update and delete data categories, specifications, types, powers, monsters and mark/catch monsters
+-users can create, update and delete data categories, specifications, types, powers, monsters and mark/catch monsters <br />

 ### API DOCUMENTATION